Hallie Ford Fellowships

 - is a full-time resident of Oregon for at least 36 months prior to the application deadline and remains a resident through the duration of the grant period;

-- maintains Oregon as his/her primary residence if he/she participates in an out-of-state residency program;
+- maintains Oregon as their primary residence if they participate in an out-of-state residency program;

-- provides evidence, through appropriate documentation, of seven (7) or more years of active professional participation in his/her medium; and
+- provides evidence, through appropriate documentation, of seven (7) or more years of active professional participation in their medium; and

 - is not enrolled in a degree-seeking program, either part time or full time, at the time of application or during the successive grant period.

-Before Fellowships are awarded, finalists will be required to provide legal proof of residency in the form of a valid Oregon driver's license, voter registration card or documented payment of residence-related costs, such as taxes or utility bills.
+Before Fellowships are awarded, finalists will be required to provide legal proof of residency in the form of documented payment of residence-related costs, such as taxes or utility bills, a valid Oregon driver's license, voter registration card or documented payment of residence-related costs, such as taxes or utility bills.
 The Foundation does not discriminate on the basis of race, creed, color, gender, sexual orientation, marital status, national origin, disability or religion.

 Before you begin: